U.S. flag

 Melatonin Content of Supplements

-As the FDA does not regulate melatonin as a drug, effective dosing is not well-defined.
-The dose used in studies varied from 0.1 to 10 mg, administered up to two hours before bedtime.
+• Effective dosing for melatonin is not well-defined as the FDA does not regulate it as a drug.
+Melatonin dosages used in studies have ranged from 0.1 mg to 10 mg, typically administered up to 2 hours before bedtime.
+The maximum dosage has not been defined in trials.

 Adverse Effects